A Note on the Smoothing Problem in Chow's Theorem

 Let $\M$ be a finite dimensional paracompact smooth manifold endowed with a smooth linear subbundle $\vincl$ of $\ft\M$.
 The well-known Chow-Rashevskii's connectivity theorem (see \cite{Chow} and generalizations by P. Stefan in \cite{Stefan}, \cite{Stefan2} and by H. Sussmann in \cite{Sussmann}) asserts that, if $\vincl$ is bracket-generating, any two points in the same connected component of $\M$ may be connected by a sectionally smooth path tangent to $\vincl$.
 The question of whether or not any two points in $\M$ may be connected by a smooth horizontal immersion was posed by R. Bryant and L. Hsu in \cite{BryantHsu} and affirmatively answered by M. Gromov in \cite{Gromov}, who named the problem as ``the smoothing problem in Chow's theorem''.

 The purpose of this note is to present an alternative approach to Gromov's solution by means of a method that, to our taste, seems to be more geometrically intuitive.
 Besides, it conveys some additional information on the connectivity problem: we prove in theorem \ref{thm:ChowSmooth} and its corollary \ref{cor:ChowSmooth} that, if the distribution $\vincl$ is bracket-generating, any two points in a connected open set $\setU\subset\M$ may be connected on $\setU$ by a smooth horizontal $\Ck{1}$-immersion with arbitrary given initial and final velocities in $\vincl$.
-Our idea is quite simple: given $p,q\in\setU$, $v_p\in\vincl_p\setminus\{0\}$ and $v_q\in\vincl_q\setminus\{0\}$, we apply the orbit theorem to show that $v_p$ and $v_q$ may be connected on $(\vincl\rvert_\setU)^\ast$ (i.e. $\vincl\rvert_\setU$ with the zero section removed) by means of a sectionally smooth curve whose smooth arcs are integral curves of second order vector fields on $\vincl$, i.e. local smooth sections of $\funcAB{\tau_\vincl}{\ft\vincl}{\vincl}$ whose integral curves are lifts of smooth curves on $\M$.
+Our method is quite simple: given $p,q\in\setU$, $v_p\in\vincl_p\setminus\{0\}$ and $v_q\in\vincl_q\setminus\{0\}$, we apply the orbit theorem to show that $v_p$ and $v_q$ may be connected on $(\vincl\rvert_\setU)^\ast$ (i.e. $\vincl\rvert_\setU$ with the zero section removed) by means of a sectionally smooth curve whose smooth arcs are integral curves of second order vector fields on $\vincl$, i.e. local smooth sections of $\funcAB{\tau_\vincl}{\ft\vincl}{\vincl}$ whose integral curves are lifts of smooth curves on $\M$.